 I reflected on what the company must be watchful of to convert such a grand beginning into a sustainable, long-term business.
 What are the risks they must guard against?

 The first is excessive brand extension and distraction.
 So long as the product range is squarely in the wellness space—I include personal products and ghee in wellness, but not mustard oil, noodles or detergents.
 Stretching the image into jams, noodles, detergents and cattle feed is neither smart nor image-consistent.
-Patanjali has a choice to make: create scale by being a minor player in a large number of categories or become a significant player Patanjali has made a significant consumer impact in a very short time. in chosen categories.
+Patanjali has a choice to make: create scale by being a minor player in a large number of categories or become a significant player in chosen categories.

 The second is the ability to deliver a consistent quality, day after day, year after year.
 FMCG companies have built systems of quality assurance, safety, food standards and general excellence over decades.
 This is not rocket science, and delivering results reliably requires a strong systems orientation.
 Because consumers are hassled with lifestyle pressures, they long for natural, ayurvedic remedies, which stand pre-sold in the consumers’ minds.
 They trust blindly, and that trust must never be broken in terms of ingredients, quality and freshness.
 That is a tall order to deliver.
 Some of the quality complaints on social media are horrendous.

 The third is to remain focused on the consumer rather than on the competitor, which can take away focus from the consumer.